Maybe Accepting Guests

 Shake out of complacency.....(need to).

-Briefly, couchsurfing (which was revealed to me by my dear, late friend, Jamie, from Hawaii) has had a profound, positive, lasting impact on my life.
-I can say much more about this at another time.
+Briefly, couchsurfing (which was revealed to me by my dear friend, Jamie, from Hawaii) has had a profound, positive, lasting impact on my life.
+I can say much more about this.

 I went to Africa where I saw the wonders of ancient Egypt and the beautiful wildlife of Kenya.
 Then Thailand, starting in Chiang Mai (loved it - mostly because of my CS host) and then made my way south to the beautiful islands.
 Then it was Malaysia (KL and Melaka).
 After Singapore came Bali.
 What a beautiful place; I fell in love with it.
 Hosted my first CS gathering in Ubud, Bali, to celebrate my birthday.
 25 CSers showed up!
 Just like that.
 Finally Kowloon and Hong Kong to end that particular trip.

 This amazing personal journey of discovery and growth continued.
 New countries explored were Laos, Cambodia, Vietnam, China, Tibet (life-changing experience really), Nepal.
 Then I went to live on the island of Koh Samui, Thailand for nearly 6 months.

 I then explored Eastern Europe (Serbia and Ukraine) and Russia (want to return when it's warmer).

 Next and final part of the journey saw me on a cruise of the Yasawa Islands of Fiji, then Hong Kong, Macau, a bit of mainland China again (Dongguan), and finally the Philippines at the very end.
 The tarsier monkey was the highlight in Bohol!

 For the past 5 years, I've settled in Palo Alto, California.....the beating heart of Silicon Valley and home to Stanford University.
 Loving it.
 Feels like home.